 With their estimate of 100 cats on the property, this was a job too large for them to handle alone.
 They reached out to local shelter St. Hubert’s Animal Welfare Center who devotedly joined the rescue efforts.

-With Kittens on a Mission, veterinarians and St. Hubert’s all on board, they began accepting donations on their Amazon Wish List and from their supportive community.
-Estimates set the cost of the rescue between 10-15 thousand dollars!
+And they began accepting donations from their Amazon Wish List and their supportive community.
+Estimates set the cost of the rescue between $10,000-15,000!

-Keeping their Facebook page updated of the situation, Kittens on a Mission shared a touching and honest encounter with the property owner, reminding us all that this is a disease he is suffering from.
+Keeping their Facebook page updated of the situation, Kittens on a Mission shared a touching and honest encounter with the property owner.
+They did so to remind us all that this is a disease he is suffering from.

 “In the end, this will be a kitty/human rescue, which couldn’t be better”, Kittens on a Mission expressed.